 Mr. Knight graduated in 1981 from the University of Miami School of Law, where he served as the Executive Editor of the International Law Journal.
 During law school he clerked with the Equal Employment Opportunity Commission.

 Mr. Knight is licensed to pilot both helicopters and airplanes.
-In addition to flying, his interests include karate, skiing, hunting, fishing and military history.
-He is a member of the Miami Rotary Club.
+In addition to flying, his interests include karate (Black Belt in Japanese Shotokan style), skiing, hunting, fishing and military history.

-Mr. Knight has lectured on "Aircraft and Engine Liens in and out of Bankruptcy Court" (Miami Aircraft Maintenance Council, May 2001) "Election Law Ethics" (RNLA, Orlando, June 2004), "Fundamentals of Election Law" (RNLA, Orlando, January 2006), "The Help America Vote Act" (RNLA, Miami, September 2008), Moderator RNLA Florida Election Law School, Orlando, September 2010.
+Mr. Knight has lectured on "Aircraft and Engine Liens in and out of Bankruptcy Court" (Miami Aircraft Maintenance Council, May 2001) "Election Law Ethics" (RNLA, Orlando, June 2004), "Fundamentals of Election Law" (RNLA, Orlando, January 2006), "The Help America Vote Act" (RNLA, Miami, September 2008), Moderator RNLA Florida Election Law School, Orlando, September 2010, and teaches election law every 2 years (every election year)

 Mr. Knight served as Chair of the RNLA's Florida Chapter from the April 2004 through April 2006, and as Co-Chair from April 2006 until April 2009.
 In June 2004 he was the Director of and organized RNLA's first Florida Election Law School.
 During the 2002 election cycle he was a member of the Miami-Dade County Legal Team's Executive Committee.
 In 2000 he served as a member of the Bush-Cheney "Recount" Team.